Last updated: 23 August 2019

 Lightweight and durable!
 Some thru-hikers just use ordinary plastic spoons, but I like not having to worry about breaking this utensil.
 I also like the texture of the polished bowl better than the unpolished titanium spork I used to take with me.

-I pretty quickly made the decision to go stoveless because it removes both fixed (stove) and variable (fuel) sources of pack weight.
+I pretty quickly made the decision to go stoveless when I hike solo because it removes both fixed (stove) and variable (fuel) sources of pack weight.
 I’ve always been a cold pizza kind of guy anyway, so this was a natural choice for me.
-A simple 40 ounce plastic container allows me to rehydrate foods like ramen, mashed potatoes, refried beans, and other foods that I’m just fine eating at the ambient temperature.
+A simple plastic jar allows me to rehydrate foods like ramen, mashed potatoes, refried beans, and other foods that I’m just fine eating at the ambient temperature.

 CLOTHING IN PACK